-To provide an example for Al solution costs, we created an Al scenario using the open-source Llama 2 13B model and compared the cost to run the workload in four different environments.
+To provide an example for AI solution costs, we created an AI scenario using the open-source Llama 3 8B model and compared the cost to run the workload in four different environments.
 We sized and estimated the costs for four solutions:

-- Traditional on-premises Dell solution

-- Managed on-premises solution with a Dell APEX pay-per-use solution

-- AWS SageMaker solution

-- Microsoft Azure Machine Learning solution
+- Dell AI Factory on-premises solution (CAPEX) - Dell AI Factory on-premises solution managed with Dell APEX Subscriptions - AWS SageMaker solution - Microsoft Azure Machine Learning solution

-Both the traditional and managed on-premises Dell solutions use the same hardware.
-With the traditional plan, the enterprise purchases the hardware upfront; with the Dell APEX pay-per-use solution, Dell installs hardware in the customer's data center and bills the enterprise monthly based on "Committed" and "Buffer Capacity."
+Both payment models of the on-premises Dell solution use the same hardware.
+With the Dell AI Factory on-premises CAPEX solution, the enterprise purchases the hardware upfront; with Dell APEX Subscriptions, Dell installs hardware in the customer's data center and bills the enterprise monthly based on "Committed" and "Buffer Capacity."

 For this analysis, we tried to create a broadly applicable example scenario to estimate cost differences across environments.
-We chose the Llama 2 13B GenAl model because it is a widely available, open-source model, and we built our scenario around a single, relatively small Al workload.
-We included costs for data scientists' machine learning development notebooks, data processing tasks, continuous model fine-tuning, and real-time inference.
+We chose the Llama 3 8B GenAl model because it is a widely available, open-source model, and we built our scenario around a single, relatively small Al workload.
+We included costs for data analysts' machine learning development notebooks, data processing tasks, continuous model fine-tuning, and real-time inference.

 We sized the hardware for each solution based on assumptions about hours of work and hardware capabilities needed.
 We used public sources for that research.
-We used online pricing calculators for AWS SageMaker and Azure Machine learning and requested and received quotes from Dell Technologies for the costs using Dell Recommended Pricing for the two Dell solutions.
+We used online pricing calculators for AWS SageMaker and Azure Machine learning and requested and received quotes using Dell Recommended Pricing for the Dell solution for both payment models.
 We did not do any hands-on testing of any of the solutions for this paper.